What is hypokalemia?

 Symptoms and Causes

-- Not taking in enough potassium due to a poor diet (less common)
+- Rarely, not getting enough potassium due to a poor diet.

-Mild cases of low potassium might not cause symptoms.
-More severe cases might cause:
+Mild cases of low potassium may not cause any symptoms.
+But signs may include:

 Diagnosis and Tests

 Your healthcare provider will check your potassium level through a blood test.
 The normal potassium level for an adult ranges from 3.5 to 5.2 mEq/L (3.5 to 5.2 mmol/L).
 Potassium levels between 3 and 3.5 mEq/L (3 to 3.5 mmol/L) are considered mild hypokalemia.
 Anything lower than 3 mEq/L (3 mmol/L) is considered severe hypokalemia.

 Your healthcare provider may also order a basic or comprehensive metabolic panel.
 This panel is a group of blood tests that determine your body's kidney function and electrolyte balance.

 If hypokalemia is confirmed, your healthcare provider will try to determine the cause.
 If the cause isn’t clear, they may order a urine test (urinalysis) to measure the amount of potassium in your urine.